CtrLoRA: An Extensible and Efficient Framework for Controllable Image Generation: Related Work

 Diffusion models, originally introduced by~\citet{sohl2015deep} and substantially developed by~\citet{song2019generative,ho2020denoising,song2020score,dhariwal2021diffusion,ho2022classifier,bao2023all,peebles2023scalable}, etc., have gained widespread popularity as a type of generative model.
 To further enhance the expressiveness of diffusion models, researchers proposed to model the diffusion process in the latent space~\citep{vahdat2021score,rombach2022high} of a variational autoencoder~\citep{kingma2013auto}, which enables high-resolution image generation.
 The proposed CtrLoRA in this paper is built upon Stable Diffusion~\citep{rombach2022high}, a widely used latent diffusion model.

 \paragraph{Conditional generation.}

 To advance text-to-image (T2I) generation, researchers incorporate the text embedding from CLIP~\citep{radford2021learning} or T5~\citep{raffel2020exploring} into diffusion models, leading to powerful large-scale T2I models~\citep{nichol2021glide,ramesh2022hierarchical,rombach2022high,balaji2022ediff,saharia2022photorealistic}.
-To facilitate more fine-grained control, several methods~\citep{li2023gligen,zhang2023adding,mou2024t2i} inject spatial conditions into the model, significantly enhancing the controllability.
+To facilitate more fine-grained control, several methods~\citep{li2023gligen,zhang2023adding} inject spatial conditions into the model, significantly enhancing the controllability.
 For example, ControlNet~\citep{zhang2023adding} introduces an auxiliary network to process the condition images and integrates this network into the Stable Diffusion model.
-However, training a ControlNet for each single condition requires large amounts of data and time, creating a considerable burden.
-To address this problem, ControlNet-XS~\citep{zavadski2023controlnetxs} optimizes the network architecture to speed up the training convergence.
-UniControl~\citep{qin2024unicontrol} and Uni-ControlNet~\citep{zhao2024uni} train a unified model to manage multiple conditions, significantly reducing the number of models.
+However, training a ControlNet for each single condition requires large amounts of data and time, creating a considerable burden. \noop{To address this problem, T2I-Adapter~\citep{mou2024t2i}, SCEdit~\citep{jiang2024scedit}, and ControlNet-XS~\citep{zavadski2023controlnetxs} design efficient network architectures to reduce the model size, but training these models still requires large-scale datasets and devices.
+ControlLoRA~\citep{wu2023controllora} directly trains LoRAs with conditional input on Stable Diffusion, but suffers from suboptimal performance with limited data.
+X-Adapter~\citep{ran2024x} and Ctrl-Adapter~\citep{lin2024ctrl} leverage pretrained ControlNets and efficiently adapt them to upgraded backbones.} UniControl~\citep{qin2024unicontrol} and Uni-ControlNet~\citep{zhao2024uni} train a unified model to manage multiple conditions, significantly reducing the number of models.
 However, these two methods lack a straightforward and convenient manner for users to add new conditions, which limits their practicality in real-world scenarios.
 In contrast, our method can efficiently learn new conditions with significantly less data and fewer resources.

 \paragraph{Low-Rank Adaptation.}